intel/neural-compressor/docs/distributed.md

 Distributed training is supported in PyTorch currently, TensorFlow support is working in progress.
 To enable distributed training, the steps are:

 1. Setting up distributed training scripts.
 We have 2 options here:
     - Option 1: Enable distributed training with pure yaml configuration.
-In this case, LPOT builtin training function is used.
+In this case, Neural Compressor builtin training function is used.
-    - Option 2: Pass the user defined training function to LPOT.
+    - Option 2: Pass the user defined training function to Neural Compressor.
 In this case, please follow the horovod documentation and below example to know how to write such training function with horovod on different frameworks.
 2. use horovodrun to execute your program.

 ### Option 1: pure yaml configuration

-To enable distributed training in LPOT, user only need to add a field: `Distributed: True` in dataloader configuration:
+To enable distributed training in Neural Compressor, user only need to add a field: `Distributed: True` in dataloader configuration:

 ```
 dataloader: